I used to be like that in the beginning too.

 Miscellaneous Bodyweight Leg Exercises

-In the section, you are going to find various exercises that weren’t put in any of the above categories.
+In the section, you are going to find various lower body exercises that weren’t put in any of the above categories.

 Adductor Leg Lift